AdaCore/spark2014/docs/ug/tutorial.rst

    > OK: Found existing value at first index
    > OK: Did not find non-existing value

-The next easy thing to do is to increase the timeout of the automatic prover.
+The next easy thing to do is to increase the timeout of automatic provers.
 Its default of 1s is deliberately low, to facilitate interaction with
 |GNATprove| during the development of annotations, but it is not sufficient to
 prove the more complex checks.
 Let's increase it to 10s, and rerun |GNATprove|: